How to Know the Types of Childhood Trauma That Cause Suffering in Life!

 Child victims of sexual abuse may be afraid to tell anyone about what has happened to them as they then carry this unresolved trauma.

-They may have been threatened with violence if they disclose the sexual acts.
+They may have been threatened with violence if they disclosed the sexual acts.
 These children are often confused by what has occurred, especially when the abuser is a family member or trusted adult.
-Sexually abused children are at greater risk of abusing drugs and alcohol in adolescence, as well as experiencing other psycho-social issues, such as depression or anxiety disorder in adulthood.

 In many cases, individuals who were physically abused as children continue to suffer from the negative effects of the trauma well into adulthood.
 Physical abuse can cause a variety of psycho-social problems later in life.